c4dt/omniledger/mobile/README.md

 ## Bugs, comments

-Comments, suggestions are welcome either in the issues, PRs or via mail: <mailto:linus.gasser@epfl.ch>
+Comments, suggestions are welcome either in the issues, PRs or via mail: [linus.gasser@epfl.ch](mailto:linus.gasser@epfl.ch)

 Please submit bugs and comments to the issue-tracker.
 Be sure to use the latest version of the software before submitting bugs.